-From modest beginnings, Grace now employs twenty-one (21) full-time staff and two part-time staff.
-As Grace has begun to significantly grow, TRACS approved teaching sites have been developed in areas near Houston (Hitchcock and Beaumont) and as far away as Midland and San Antonio where much support and encouragement from Christian leaders has developed.
-Grace is now positioned to move to a new level of operations.
-In the population area served by the seminary, many believers and prospective believers are in need of the fundamental truth of free grace.
-Our graduates will be trained to meet this demand.
+From modest beginnings, Grace now employs twenty-three (23) full-time staff and five (5) parttime staff.
+As Grace has begun to significantly grow, teaching sites have been developed in areas near Houston (Hitchcock and Beaumont) and as far away as Midland and San Antonio where much support and encouragement from Christian leaders has developed.
+International initiatives have become priority directives by the institution's Board of Trustees.
+Many World-Region opportunities have emerged and are under evaluation by administrators and faculty.

 The purpose of Grace School of Theology is to teach Christ and empower and inspire students for Christian service and lifelong learning.
 We are praying that God will allow us to train people who have a global vision for reaching out in the name of Christ.
-From the first few students to our current first graduates, God has brought us quality individuals who are serious about the study of the Word of God.
+From the first few students to our current graduates.
+God has brought us quality individuals who are serious about the study of the Word of God.
 The students come from many backgrounds, some with years of experience and some as recent Bible college graduates.
 Many are current church staff members serving as pastors, youth pastors, and Christian educators.
 Some are businessmen and laypersons interested in and challenged to utilize their ministry gifts in service for Christ.
 Every student is important to us at Grace.
 In the classroom, students are challenged to understand the Word of God as we teach a consistent and uniform system of theology.